luapower/ui0/ui.md

 ## Windows

-Window objects are a thin facade over [nw]'s windows API for creating native top-level windows.
+Windows are a thin facade over [nw]'s windows.
 Windows are elements, so all element methods and properties apply.

 -------------------------------------- ---------------------------------------